 Save 10% on the FLiK F3 ($171)

-The F3 is priced in the same tier as the J2NF and B&B Loco, retailing at $190.
+The F3 is priced in the same tier as the J2CR and B&B Loco, retailing at $190.
 Our 10% discount makes it $171.
-This is yet another excellently priced paddle for intermediate players, or high-level players who don't want to spend over $200.
+This is yet another excellently priced paddle for intermediate players or high-level players who don't want to spend over $200.

-Compared to its rivals, the F3 works better for players with a pickleball skill rating of 4.0 and above.
-A lot of paddles have great control plus power so this is for upper intermediates to advanced players who want an elite all-court paddle that they can manipulate to play a super-competitive game against other top players.
+Compared to its rivals, the F3 works better for players with a 4.0+ pickleball skill rating.
+A lot of paddles have great control plus power, so this is for upper intermediates to advanced players who want an elite all-court paddle that they can manipulate to play a super-competitive game against other top players.

 The standout feature is the triple foam core, something I haven't seen before.
 You've got three rings of foam inside the paddle, from the center to the edges, which is why the dwell time and forgiveness are so impressive.